 Young Researchers Interested in Innovations and Technology

 Have you heard of the Millennium Youth Prize?
 Or the Millennium Graduate Student Contest?
+Or GYSS?
 Technoloy Academy Finland encourages young researchers to share and innovate their ideas on solving global challenges.

 Technology Academy Finland encourages young people to share and innovate their ideas on solving global challenges.
 Along with awarding the Millennium Technology Prize, we host two contests targeted at young researchers interested in science, technology, and innovations.